EM CASE STUDIES

 Overview

 The Genki Ala Wai Project is a community-based initiative to restore the water quality of Honolulu’s Ala Wai Canal, making it fishable and swimmable within seven years.
-The canal surrounds Waikiki beach, one of the world’s major tourist destinations, and plays an important role in local flood control and urban drainage.
+The 2-mile-long canal runs parallel to the coastline of Waikiki beach, one of the world’s major tourist destinations, and plays an important role in local flood control and urban drainage.

 The project was launched in 2019 under the Hawaii Exemplary State Foundation, with the objective of restoring the canal’s ecosystem using EM Technology.
-Although the foundation’s activities were later suspended due to the COVID-19 pandemic, project members continued their work, led by local volunteers, schools, businesses, and tourism-related organizations.
+Although the Foundations’ funding did not materialize, due to the COVID-19 pandemic, project members continued their work, led by local volunteers, schools, businesses, and tourism-related organizations.

 EM Hawaii, our official partner, serves as the project’s technical advisor, supplying EM materials and providing long-term technical guidance.
 Rooted in Hawaiʻi and strengthened by global participation, the Genki Ala Wai Project unites more than 200 partners, including local schools, businesses, hotels, and community organizations, alongside visiting groups from around the world.